alexiusvdt/code-review4/README.md

 result: all PizzaOven.prototypes performed to instance of object

-Describe OrderTracker()

-Test: it will create an Object called OrderTracker with no properties
-code: OrderTracker
-result: OrderTracker

 # ideas for addl tests:
 * allow user to order multiple pizzas at once
 * provide user with preset pizza options instead of entirely a la carte